vmstio/docs/content/about/search.md

 ![John Mastodon Example Search](/john-mastodon.png)

-While this is considered an optional component for Mastodon deployments, it is utilized on [vmst.io](https://vmst.io).
-We use a Digital Ocean managed implementation of OpenSearch.

-_How will I know if full text searching is enabled on my server?_
+_How will I know if full text searching is enabled?_

 When you start searching, the dropdown will say "Posts matching ..." your term.
 If you don't see this, full text searching is not enabled.